-The Group assesses whether there are any indicators of impairment for all other non-financial assets, including property, plant and equipment, investment properties and land use rights and long-term prepaid rentals under right-of-use assets, at the end of each reporting period.
+The Group assesses whether there are any indicators of impairment for buildings under property, plant and equipment, investment properties and land use rights and long-term prepaid rentals under right-of-use assets, at the end of each reporting period.

 The impairment loss for other non-financial assets are recognised for the amounts by which the carrying amounts exceed their recoverable amounts, in accordance with the Group's accounting policy.
-The recoverable amounts of other non-financial assets have been determined based on the higher of value-in-use calculations and fair value less costs to sell.
+The recoverable amounts of other non-financial assets have been determined based on the higher of the value in use and fair value less costs of disposal.
 These calculations require the use of estimates such as the future revenue and discount rates.
-As at 30 June 2021, the carrying amount of the property, plant and equipment, investment properties and right-of-use assets was approximately RMB33,874,000, RMB70,827,000 and RMB27,318,000 respectively (2020: RMB37,944,000, RMB75,493,000 and RMB31,279,000).
+As at 30 June 2023, the carrying amounts of the buildings under property, plant and equipment, investment properties and certain right-of-use assets was approximately RMB16,135,000, RMB61,477,000 and RMB23,012,000 respectively (2022: RMB16,544,000, RMB66,143,000 and RMB25,165,000).

-(ii) Provision of ECL for trade receivables
+(ii) Provision of ECL for trade receivables, other receivables and deposits

 The Group uses provision matrix to calculate ECL for the trade receivables.
-The provision rates are based on past due aging as groupings of various debtors that have similar loss patterns.
+The provision rates are based on past due ageing as groupings of various debtors that have similar loss patterns.
 The provision matrix is based on the Group's historical default rates taking into consideration forward looking information that is reasonable and supportable available without undue costs or effort.
 At every reporting date, the historical observed default rates are reassessed and changes in the forward-looking information are considered.
-In addition, trade receivables with significant balances and credit impaired are assessed for ECL individually.
+In addition, trade receivables with significant balance, other receivables and deposits are assessed for ECL individually.
 The provision of ECL is sensitive to changes in estimates.

-During the year ended 30 June 2021, no ECL in respect of trade receivables was recognised in profit or loss (2020: RMB1,116,000).
+During the year ended 30 June 2023 and 2022, no ECL in respect of trade receivables, other receivables and deposits was recognised in profit or loss.